7 best home gel nail kits for a DIY manicure during lockdown

-Give yourself a salon standard mani with one of these impressive kits
+Give yourself the salon treatment with one of these impressive kits

 They offer a great alternative to those unable to justify spending at least £25 on a new set of nails every month – plus the extra £10 to have them removed once they chip.